acecyber1229/Foundational-Cyber-Elements/README.md

 * **Multi-Factor Authentication (MFA):** This hardens access points by requiring at least two ways to verify someone's identity.
 * **Least Privilege:** This policy ensures users only get the bare minimum access they need for their job—it's all about authorization.
 * **Role-Based Access Control (RBAC):** This drives the least privilege concept by creating specific roles with defined authorization levels, and then assigning users to those roles.
+* **Security Awareness Training** is equally, if not more, foundational.
+Users are often the weakest link, and no amount of technical control can fully mitigate risks if users are susceptible to phishing, social engineering, or poor security hygiene.
+This is a behavioral control that complements the technical onesSalam
+I checked seekers guidance regarding what to do if I accidentally washed my hands with scented soap.
+It said if it’s lees than a limb (which I think it is for washing only hands) than I only give charity
+I’m not sure how much I need to give
+Can you ask sh faraz listed.

 ---